 |Samsung Notes (mobile)||OneNote (mobile)|

 Import data from a phone, Samsung account, and Google Drive

 Add-ons (Neat Shapes and Easy writing pad)

 Limit image sync

-Anyway, apart from the above tools, OneNote desktop offers some more tools:
+Apart from the above tools, the OneNote desktop offers:

 - Password protect notes